 Core Differences Between Squarespace and WordPress

 Before jumping to the core differences between Squarespace and WordPress, let’s have a look at some of the basic comparisons below.
-It will clear your initial idea about these two platforms!
+It will dispel your preconceived notions about these two platforms!

 |Base||It’s a SaaS platform||It’s an open-source platform|